cryptoratcapital/DSQ_Solidity/audit/strategies-resolutions.md

 # Strategies Audit Response

 The protocol was audited by Paladin Blockchain Security on commit `xxx`.
 The repository has been migrated since then, and git history has been lost.
-The resolution process has been undertaken starting from commit `835b2f17b2afb6015011b1576174b373415bae18` of `theMLtrader/DSQ_Solidity` repo, which is believed to be identical to the audited commit.
+The resolution process has been undertaken starting from commit `835b2f17b2afb6015011b1576174b373415bae18` of `Bondi-Wealth-Security/DSQ_Solidity` repo, which is believed to be identical to the audited commit.
+The resolution is submitted on commit `xxx`.

+TODO: Commit

 ## Significant Changes

-Two substantial changes have been made to the code which are not directly related to the audit findings.
+Two substantial changes have been made to the code which were not provoked by the audit findings.

-1. Camelot V3 has been split into two part, swap and LP, as Strategy_GLP was not supposed to have LP functionality, only swap.
+1. Camelot V3 has been split into two parts, Swap and LP, as Strategy_GLP was not supposed to have LP functionality, only swap.
 2. The Lyra Reward module has been reworked due to a change in the MultiDistributor contract.
-When audited, the MultiDistributor was 0xecB73D4621Cabbf199e778CAEBc74bE27f2EcEe1, now the contract is at 0x835f827E3D4ab11Dd0B4a0B894B43b308A0e41FF, with different code.
+When audited, the MultiDistributor was at 0xecB73D4621Cabbf199e778CAEBc74bE27f2EcEe1, now the active contract is at 0x835f827E3D4ab11Dd0B4a0B894B43b308A0e41FF, with different code.

 ## Global Issues

 1. Governance should be under a multi-signature wallet with known or doxxed signatories

 Acknowledged.
-The trust model of the DSquared project requires a reputable, trustworthy executor, and all reasonable efforts will be taken to ensure that `EXECUTOR_ROLE` holders are well-vetted and properly incentivized.
+The trust model of the DSquared project requires a reputable, trustworthy executor, and all reasonable efforts will be taken to ensure that `EXECUTOR_ROLE` holders are well-vetted, properly incentivized, and trained and equipped for personal security.
 Admin roles will be held by multisignature wallets.

 2. Several tokens might get locked